uvafan/bc20/README.md

 2016: [Polar Vortex](https://github.com/Platinuman/Battlecode2016) (2nd, with Nate and Jonah)

-2017: [sdrawrofsitisaemaseht](https://github.com/npfoss/team008) (not top 16, but 5th in ranked scrims.
-With Nate and Jonah)
+2017: [sdrawrofsitisaemaseht](https://github.com/npfoss/team008) (not top 16, but 5th in ranked scrims, with Nate and Jonah)

-2018: some other team (not top 16.
-With Nate)
+2018: some other team (not top 16, with Nate)

 2019: [Standard Technology](https://github.com/uvafan/bc2019) (4th)